temochka/sublime-text-2-github-tools/README.md

 # Github Tools for Sublime Text #

+**Warning!** This project is abandoned.
+See [braver/GitHubTools](https://github.com/braver/GitHubTools) for the actively maintained fork.

 ## Introduction ##

 A set of handy tools for using Sublime Text editor with [Github](http://github.com).
 It was initially developed for Sublime Text 2, but now also supports Sublime Text 3 Beta.